doctorfree/RoonCommandLine/markdown/get_zone_remaining.1.md

 # COMMAND LINE OPTIONS
 **-z ZONE**
 : If a *ZONE* is specified then retrieve remaining time in seconds for that zone.
-If no *ZONE* is sprovided on the command line then retrieve remaining time for the default zone.
+If no *ZONE* is sprovided on the command line then retrieve remaining time for the default zone. '-z default' indicates the default zone, '-z last' the last zone used

 # EXAMPLES
 **get_zone_remaining**